-For this next shot which was taken during our heavily overcast nature course, someone mentioned “bumble bee” and I spun around, focussed using the same methods above and had just a split second to focus and shoot as the bee flew away.
+For this next shot which was taken during our heavily overcast nature course, someone mentioned "bumble bee".
+I spun around, focussed using the same methods above and had just a split second to focus and shoot as the bee flew away.

-Finally, I checked the AI Servo focussing on numerous occasions during my recent Enduro bike training week in Wales…every shot in a whole series came out pin sharp on exactly the point I was aiming at which happened to be a fast moving target…
+Finally, I checked the AI Servo focussing on numerous occasions during my recent Enduro bike training week in Wales.
+Every shot in a whole series came out pin sharp on exactly the point I was aiming at.
+This happened to be a fast moving target…

 Lastly, macro.
-A tough nut to crack and focussing is critical especially with the slow focussing Sigma 105mm but once again, during our nature course I was pleasantly surprised at the accuracy and walked away with a good percentage of sharp keepers and the colours are amazing…
+A tough nut to crack and focussing is critical.
+Especially with the slow focussing Sigma 105mm but once again, during our nature course I was pleasantly surprised at the accuracy.
+I walked away with a good percentage of sharp keepers and the colours are amazing…

 I wasn't expecting great things from the "super high" ISO's namely 12,800 and 25,600 and wasn't bothered either way, ISO 12,800 could be useable at a pinch and with some “aftercare” to remove noise, but 25,600 is not good.
 Although I have yet to print any images in this range so I may be wrong!